Learn the sequence you should use to develop better Fighting Skills in your Dojo!

 - 12 Presences in the All-Star Game

 - 9 Presences in the Ideal Team of NBA

 He didn’ t know how to throw the ball to the basket?
-Of course he knew and of course, he trained his throwing technique everyday… But had a different Technique when compared to what most Basketball coaches were teaching.
+Of course he knew and of course, he trained his throwing technique everyday… But he had a different Technique when compared to what most Basketball coaches were teaching.

 So, let’s go back to Karate… If you have a Kyokushinkai Champion that knocks out his opponents with a Mawashi-Geri Technique slightly different from Master Oyama will you beat him down because he is not doing it in the same way as the Founder?

-Or if a simple Karate student solves a physical aggression in the street will you obligate him to practice his punch 1000 times because he didn’t move the hips properly?
+Or if a simple Karate student solves a physical aggression in the street, will you obligate him to practice his punch 1000 times because he didn’t move the hips properly?

 Once again, we emphasize that Technical improvement is important so your students can take the most of their physical and cognitive skills.

-But the most important to your student that had to defend himself from a m*r was that he was able to choose the right movement, the right timing, the right distance and put enough power in the punch!
+But the most important to your student that had to defend himself from a m*r, was he was able to choose the right movement, the right timing, the right distance and put enough power in the punch!
 The Technical skill was just one more thing that helped him to be more effective, but it wasn’t the most important thing…

 SOME PRACTICAL RECOMMENDATIONS